tww1988/jingchaofang.github.io/share/hexo博客框架.md

 {% endblockquote %}
 ```

-> > Do not just seek happiness for yourself.
+> Do not just seek happiness for yourself.
 Seek happiness for all.
 Through kindness.
 Through mercy.
-> > David LevithanWide Awake
+** David Levithan** —— Wide Awake